IUS-CS/project-bernie-s-mittens/doc/sprint3.md

   This sprint, we completed:

   * planning/project board and the design pattern doc.
 Also did some research into the state covid-19 sites that we will need to access
   * learned basics of Selenium for testing
   * moved location of virtual_env and requirements.txt into src directory
   * Removed helloWorld from the list of apps
   * Added 'users' and 'pages' apps
   * Defined the forms for a 'user' and made the form for users to fill out.
-This form can be reached vi     (normal URL)/create
+This form can be reached vi /create

   Here are screenshots of what we did: